DHQ insists on ban on illegal use of military stickers, insignia - Businessday NG

-The Defence Headquarters (DHQ) has reiterated its ban on the unauthorized use of military stickers and service insignia, particularly on vehicles, by individuals who are not entitled to them.
+The Defence Headquarters (DHQ) has reiterated its ban on the unauthorised use of military stickers and service insignia, particularly on vehicles, by individuals who are not entitled to them.

-In a statement signed by Tukur Gusau, Director of Defence Information, DHQ expressed concern over the continued disregard for the ban, despite previous warnings.
+Tukur Gusau, director of defence information, DHQ, expressed concern over the continued disregard for the ban, despite previous warnings.

+The military noted that some individuals persist in unlawfully displaying military stickers and insignia.

 The crackdown followed a surge in cases where individuals use military paraphernalia to evade security checks.